Studies that Show Lipitor Causing Diabetes in Women

 Another study published in the British Medical Journal stated that there was an increased risk of diabetes especially with higher Lipitor doses taken over a period of time.
 The study also linked diabetes to highly potent statins stating that there were high chances of developing the disease with prolonged intake of statin drugs.

 The most recent study so far was published on 9th July 2013 in The Lancet Journal.
 The study shows that although there is a strong correlation of Lipitor to diabetes type II, statins lower cholesterol and decrease overall body inflammation.

 What Plaintiffs Say about Lipitor Causing Diabetes in Women

-If you feel that you deserve compensation, contact us today.
-We are representing women with a BMI of 36.1 and below in suing for compensation in court.
+If you feel that you may be eligible for compensation, contact us today.
+We are representing women with a BMI of 32 and below in suing for compensation in court.
 BMI means body mass index.
 BMI is used to check body weight and determine whether a patient is overweight, normal weight/healthy or underweight.
-A BMI of 36.1 and also classifies a patient as a low risk patient of diabetes that is associated with weight gain.
+A BMI of 32 and also classifies a patient as a low risk patient of diabetes that is associated with weight gain.

-Contact us today on our number 1-800 or fill our online form.
+Contact The Abbott Law Group today at 1-800-499-6652 or fill out our online form.
 Leave a name and contact number and expect a call within 24 hours from our law firm.
-We want to get you the compensation you desperately need to cover your medical bills especially with the diabetes complication.
-Lipitor causing diabetes in women is not new and several plaintiffs have won cases against Pfizer for the type II diabetes side effect.
+We want the chance to fight for the compensation you deserve to help cover your medical bills.
+Lipitor causing diabetes in women is not new and plaintiffs may win cases against Pfizer for the type II diabetes side effect.